Samsung Galaxy S4

 I love this idea, and think it is full of potential, especially on phones like the Moto X and iPhone 5s with dedicated co-processors for collecting this kind of data, but S-Health needs work.

 For now, even the most basic of tasks like tracking steps requires your input.
-Unlike wearing a Jawbone Up or some other fitness band, you’ll actually have to open up S-Health, go to the walking section, and ask it to start tracking you every time you want it to observe your steps.
+Unlike wearing a fitness band, you’ll actually have to open up S-Health, go to the walking section, and ask it to start tracking you every time you want it to observe your steps.

 This is a minor complaint, and one that is offset by the promise of having a “Life Companion” built into your phone.
 Samsung will build on this idea, and improve upon it, and I admire them for it.